-DMAchoice™ is an online tool developed by the Direct Marketing Association (DMA) to help you manage your mail.
+DMAchoice™ is an online tool developed by the Data & Marketing Association (DMA) to help you manage your mail.
 This site is part of a larger program designed to respond to consumers' concerns over the amount of mail they receive, and it is an enhancement of the DMA's Mail Preference Service created in 1971.
 Learn more about DMAchoice.

 How does DMAchoice help the environment?